JohanTokarskij/SmhiAPI-ETL-Python/README.md

 This project was developed and tested using Python 3.12.
 To set up and run this project, follow these steps:

-1. Clone the repository: `git clone [repository URL]`
+1. Clone the repository: `git clone https://github.com/JohanTokarskij/SmhiAPI-ETL-Python`
 2. Navigate to the project directory: `cd [project directory]`
 3. To ensure proper isolation of project dependencies, it is required to create and activate a virtual environment before running this app.
 Follow these steps:
     - Create a new virtual environment: `python -m venv venv`
-    - Activate the virtual environment: `venv\Scripts\activate` on Windows and `source venv/bin/activate` on Linux/macOS
+    - Activate the virtual environment: `venv\Scripts\activate` on Windows or `source venv/bin/activate` on Linux/macOS
 3. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage